Henry IV of England: Titles

+Duke of Hereford was a title in the Peerage of England.
+It was created in 1397 for Richard II's cousin, Henry Bolingbroke, due to his support for the King in his struggle against their uncle Thomas of Woodstock, 1st Duke of Gloucester.
+As such it was a duketti ("little dukes") title.
+It merged in the crown on Henry's usurpation two years later, and has never since been recreated.

 Arms

 Before his father's death in 1399, Henry bore the arms of the kingdom, differenced by a label of five points ermine.
 After his father's death, the difference changed to a label of five points per pale ermine and France.
-Upon his accession as king, Henry updated the arms of the kingdom to match an update in those of royal France—from a field of fleur-de-lys to just three.